adumasiv/adumasiv/README.md

 # 👋 Hi there, I'm Avery Dumas IV!

-🎓 Senior in Computer Science | 💻 Full-Stack Developer | 🌟 Data Enthusiast
+🎓 Bachelor of Science in Computer Science | 💻 Full-Stack Developer | 🌟 Data Enthusiast

 I am an innovative software developer with expertise in Python, Java, and modern frameworks like PyTorch and React.
 Passionate about building scalable software solutions and contributing to data-driven projects.